 It’s a dirty job, but don’t leave the house with messy hair, sweats, and old shoes.
 Get a uniform so you can be a walking advertisement for your business!

 Brand your vehicle with a car magnet or a vehicle wrap.
 Just think about it: When your parked vehicle is in front of your customers’ establishments, others will see that someone hired you.
 It’s great advertising!

 Keep your equipment, vehicles, and language clean.
 Be punctual.
-Maintain an appropriate online presence and use professional-looking marketing materials that are free of spelling, grammatical, and punctuation errors.
-Now go out and do it!
+Maintain an appropriate online presence, and use professional-looking marketing materials that are free of spelling, grammatical, and punctuation errors.

 Corey has a solid upselling strategy.
 As he puts it,

 He uses this strategy to get more business from the interaction.
 Forbes.com published a great article on upselling titled, “How to Upsell Any Customer” that tells you how to do it.

 If a customer complains, don’t ignore it or, as Austin warns: